I tried 7 Captions AI alternatives: The best AI content tools of 2026

 It’s always a letdown when a tool you rely on starts to feel off.
 I’ve been seeing the Reddit threads, and it looks like a lot of us who used Captions AI are feeling the burn from recent updates.
 The good news?
 The search for a replacement is a perfect excuse to see what else is out there.

 The whole "AI content tool" space has gotten pretty wild.
-Video editing is obviously a huge part of it, but AI can now handle all sorts of content creation, from chopping up videos for social media to answering customer support questions on the fly.
+Video editing is obviously a huge part of it, but AI can now handle all sorts of content creation, from chopping up videos for social media to answering customer questions on the fly.

 What is Captions AI?